cjacker/opensource-toolchain-8051/README.md

 sudo flash8051 -sn LCK0081654 -tif c2 -erasemode full -upload firmware.hex
 ```

-Since [EFM8BB1-LCK has NO UART bootloader by default](https://community.silabs.com/s/question/0D58Y00008K6xfoSAB/efm8bb1lck-board-and-onchip-uart-bootloader?language=en_US), the customer firmware wiped the pre-installed UART bootloader. there utilities can help you to program the UART bootloader back.
+Since [EFM8BB1-LCK has NO UART bootloader by default](https://community.silabs.com/s/question/0D58Y00008K6xfoSAB/efm8bb1lck-board-and-onchip-uart-bootloader?language=en_US), the customer firmware wiped the pre-installed UART bootloader.
+The official utilities can help you to program the UART bootloader back.

+NOTE, ec2-new still have some issues, it can not be use to program EFM8 bootloader up to now.

 ### with factory programmed UART bootloader

-most of EFM8 devices are factory programmed with a bootloader.
+Most of EFM8 devices are factory programmed with a bootloader.
 Below table indicates which devices are orderable with the specified factory-programmed bootloader.
 For more information, please refer to [AN945: EFM8 Factory Bootloader User's Guide](https://www.silabs.com/documents/public/application-notes/an945-efm8-factory-bootloader-user-guide.pdf).

 ![screenshot-2022-06-09-10-35-25](https://user-images.githubusercontent.com/1625340/172752098-91b125cb-dc5f-4124-9da9-dd89c1406590.png)